Eurostar: Reliability and speed

+Passenger numbers

 Eurostar has a dominant share of the combined rail–air market on a number of its routes, notably its legacy links.
 On London-Paris, it now has 80-90% of the market, up from 66% in 2004 and 71% in 2007.
 On London-Brussels, it now has 80% of the market up from 59% in 2004, and 65% in 2007.
 On the historic Thalys routes, it has a dominant position on Paris-Amsterdam (80%), and had a dominant position on point-to-point journeys between Paris and Brussels/West Germany (80%) as of 2014.
 This dominant position may shift as competitors enter the market.

 Eurostar's passenger numbers initially failed to meet predictions.
 In 1996, London and Continental Railways forecast that passenger numbers would reach 21.4 million annually by 2004, but only 7.3 million was achieved.
 Eighty-two million passengers used Waterloo International Station from its opening in 1994 to its closure in 2007.
 2008 was a record year for Eurostar, with a 10.3% rise in passenger use, which was attributed to the use of High Speed 1 and the move to London St Pancras International.
 The following year, Eurostar saw an 11.5% fall in passenger numbers during the first three months of 2009, attributed to the 2008 Channel Tunnel fire and the Great Recession.

 As a result of the poor economic conditions, Eurostar received state aid in May 2009 to cancel out some of the accumulated debt from the High Speed 1 construction programme.
 Later that year, during snowy conditions in the run-up to Christmas, thousands of passengers were left stranded as several trains broke down and many more were cancelled.
 In an independent review commissioned by Eurostar, the company came in for serious criticism about its handling of the incident and lack of plans for such a scenario.

 In 2006, the Department for Transport predicted that, by 2037, annual cross-channel passenger numbers would probably reach 16 million, considerably less optimistic than London and Continental Railways's original 1996 forecast.
 In 2007 Eurostar set a target of carrying 10 million passengers by 2010.
 The company cited several factors to support this objective, such as improved journey times, punctuality and station facilities.
 Passengers in general, it stated, are becoming increasingly aware of the environmental effects of air travel, and Eurostar services emit much less carbon dioxide. and that its remaining carbon emissions are now offset, making its services carbon neutral.

-Further expansion of the high-speed rail network in Europe, such as the HSL-Zuid line between Belgium and the Netherlands, continues to bring more destinations within rail-competitive range, giving Eurostar the possibility of opening up new services in future.
+By 2026, cumulative ridership since 1994 surpassed 400 million.
+Eurostar transported 20 million passengers in 2025, the highest ever, surpassing the pre-pandemic high in 2019.
 The following chart presents the estimated number of passengers annually transported by the Eurostar service since 1995:

-In 2019, cumulative ridership since 1994 surpassed 200 million.
-Eurostar transported 19.5 million passengers in 2024, the highest ever, surpassing the pre-pandemic high in 2019.